Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Received from, and painted by, Jan Goedhart, Holland.

-Additionally, Uboat.net has a picture on this page (both are external links)
+Additionally, Uboat.net has a picture on this page (also external).

 Manager: Det Bergenske Dampskibsselskab, Bergen